How to start selling photos and illustrations on microstock

 Photos:

-• minimum resolution 4 MPx (width of the photo x height of the photo in pixels must be bigger than 4 000 000) – on some microstock sites you will earn more money if you sell image in bigger resolution, so you should upload big images
+• minimum resolution of 4 MPx (width of the photo x height of the photo in pixels must be greater than 4 000 000) – on some microstock sites you will earn more money if you sell the image in greater resolution, so you should upload large images

-• subject of the photo shuld be commercial (business, computers, contemporary life scenes, isolated objects, portraits, seasonal images) they have enough photos of your pet, sunsets, landscapes, flowers,… (but if you have some really good, try it)
+• the subject of the photo should be commercial (business, computers, scenes of contemporary life, isolated objects, portraits, seasonal images) they have enough photos of your pet, sunsets, landscapes, flowers,… (but if you have some really good ones, try it)

-• photo shouldn't contain any logo or trademark, added texts, frames, watermarks, timestamps
+• the photo shouldn’t contain any logo or trademark, added texts, frames, watermarks, timestamps

-• if the photo contains an identifiable person, you have to add signed model release
+• if the photo contains an identifiable person, you have to add a signed model release

 Vector illustrations (from Corel Draw, Adobe Illustrator,…)